geomstats/applications/nips2018/README.md

 You've just found the code and various examples for the NIP2018 geomstats paper!

 These have been tested on Mac OS X 10.13.2 and linux Ubuntu 16.04.
 The deep learning example is currently the only one which works on a GPU.

-## Geomstats itself
+## Geomstats

 The geomstats directory contains the code for the geomstats library.
 You can install it on your system by running: